marconetto/azadventures/chapter7/README.md

 </p>

-Another one is called
+Another protocol is called
-**Pull**, in which the manager waits for workers to be part of the worker pull and to request work to the manager.
-Therefore, the major different between these protocols lies on the initialization.
+**Pull**, in which the manager waits for workers to be part of the worker pool and to request work to the manager.
+Therefore, the major difference between these protocols lies on the initialization.
 During the life time of the worker process, there can be some health check messages in order verify if workers are still processing and are alive.